j-dr/pixLC/README.md

 Header format:

-  unsigned long npart      // number of particles in the present file unsigned int nside       // nside used to break up radial bin this file falls in unsigned int filenside   // nside value used to sort particles within this file float BoxSize		   // in Mpc/h double mass          	   // particle mass in 1e10 M_sun/h unsigned long npartTotal // total number of particles in the box double Omega0;
+    unsigned long npart      : number of particles in the present file unsigned int nside       : nside used to break up radial bin this file falls in unsigned int filenside   : nside value used to sort particles within this file float BoxSize		         : in Mpc/h
+    double mass              : particle mass in 1e10 M_sun/h
+    unsigned long npartTotal : total number of particles in the box double Omega0
-  double OmegaLambda;
+    double OmegaLambda
-  double HubbleParam;      // little 'h'
+    double HubbleParam       : little 'h'